mahfuzt786/vue-python-excel-demo/README.md

 # kic-vue-python

 ## Introduction
-This project is a web application built with Vue.js (with Vuetify for UI components) as the front end and Flask as the backend.
+This project is a web application built with Vue.js (with Vuetify for UI components) as the front end and Python-Flask as the backend.
+For database I have used SQLAlchemy.

 The application allows users to upload an Excel file, display its content in a tabular format, and perform operations such as saving the data to a database and generating PDFs.